therealOri/Genter/README.md

 # Extra/Notes
 > - If the "`options_flag`" in the config file is set to "true", Genter will ask you what you want to use in your password.
 If set to "False", Genter will use the already defined list of options that are all "True" by default found in the code.
 (Basically will use everything).
 > - If the "`secure_prompts`" option in the config file is "true", it will hide what you type for certain prompts, etc. If it is set to "false" it will not hide what you type.
-(Will allow for expansion or more features If I want to add more to genter.
+(Will allow for expansion or more features if I want to add more to Genter).
 > - If "`wordlst_update`" option is set to true, It will do a check to see if there is an update for words.txt and if an update is found, it will download the new words.txt file in this repo.